sashadev-sky/ADT-Guide/README.md

   - Modifications:
     - a\) Restrict data type to only integers that live in a predefined range (the array is fixed size).
 Their value will correspond to an index in the array and the value at that index will correspond to its presence (either true or false)
       - e.g., the set { 0, 2, 3 } will be stored as [true, false, true, true]
+      - Keeping the size of the array fixed allows us to maintain a contiguous place in memory.
       - Improved time complexity O(1), abysmal space complexity O(range)
     - b\) Building on point a: augment to store sub-arrays (buckets) instead of T/F for the values.
 When we insert an integer into the set, use the modulo operator to deterministically assign every integer to a bucket: `index = integer_val % num_buckets`
       - Augmented to keep track of an arbitrary range of integers, including negative integers